 The clinic was first located in the basement of Resurrection Lutheran Church at the corner of Genesee and Doat streets.
 Once it became apparent that the clinic would be successful, the church purchased the building next door.
 Various funding sources, including the church's congregation, provided support for the clinic to supplement funds that students raise each year.
 In 2012, Lighthouse entered into a new partnership with GROUP Ministries and moved to a different location at Jefferson Avenue and East Utica Street.
-In January of 2018, Lighthouse moved to Towne Garden Pediatrics, and in December 2020, the clinic moved again to its current location at Towne Garden Pediatrics (461 William Street).
+In 2018, Lighthouse moved to Towne Garden Pediatrics, and in December 2020, the clinic moved again to its current location in the Community Health Center of Buffalo.

 In addition to providing routine, non-emergent care, clinic staff conduct physicals, screen for chronic conditions such as diabetes and hypertension, offer counseling and treatment for sexually transmitted infections including HIV, and provide referrals as needed.
 The clinic also partners with clinical social workers who help enroll individuals and families in health insurance plans, including Medicaid, and Child and/or Family Health Plus.